-In publishing our equality information we ensure that it is accessible and follows the Public Sector Transparency Board's Public Data Principles which can be viewed online.
+In publishing our equality information we ensure that it is accessible and follows the Public Sector Transparency Board's Public Data Principles (PDF).

 We have also sought to ensure that the equality information we publish complies with the Data Protection Act 1998.

 We recognise that a proportion of the data that the Commission collates relates to small numbers of people particularly when disaggregated by protected characteristic.

 Where the number of staff or services users with a particular protected characteristic is fewer than 10, and the information is 'sensitive personal information' that might lead to individuals being identified, we have replaced the number with an asterisk.